johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 ## Pledging

 Decentralization became a point of contention as Shelley approached on the Cardano mainnet.
 Proof-of-work cryptocurrencies like Bitcoin have grown increasingly centralized over time, regardless of their original founding aim.
-The days of Bitcoin fanatics mining blocks on AWS EC2 spot instances are long gone, and today’s mining networks are dominated by a tiny handful of specialized, professional mining companies.
+The days of Bitcoin fanatics mining blocks on AWS EC2 spot instances[^50] are long gone, and today’s mining networks are dominated by a tiny handful of specialized, professional mining companies.

 This isn’t inherently a negative thing in and of itself, but it would go against Cardano’s idea of a decentralized, proof-of-stake system if it occurred.
 Cardano was built from the bottom up with decentralization in mind, especially in terms of stake delegation and reward systems.
 Pools larger than a certain size will not be competitive on the Cardano network, and delegation rewards for everyone will be ideal when there are numerous medium-sized pools.
 Diversity is beneficial to all ecosystems.
 Similarly, this method strikes the optimal mix between promoting grassroots participation from experienced community members and assisting individuals looking to start commercial stake pool firms.